tirthyme/gitops-repository-template/README.md

 # Apply the resources (then wait a moment)
 kustomize build environments/overlays/dev | kubectl apply -n my-environment -f -

-# Retrieve the routes of the services
+# Retrieve the routes of the components
 kubectl get routes

 # You should now be able to access the Route, and see the environments variables output by that Route:
 # example:
-# https://service-a-my-environment.apps.(cluster hostname).openshift.com/env
+# https://component-a-my-environment.apps.(cluster hostname).openshift.com/env
 # should contain:
 # ANOTHER_ENV_VAR: another-value
 # ENV_VAR_FROM_CONFIG_MAP: dev